powsybl/powsybl-diagram/docs/single_line_diagrams/layout/layout.md

 hidden: true
 ---

+graphRefiner.md
 cellDetector.md
 cellBlockDecomposer.md
 positionFinder.md
-subsections.md
 ```

 A layout represents the way in which the elements of a graph are arranged.

-It is possible to use your own graph layout implementation but there are also existing layouts in powsybl-diagram, ready to use.
+It is possible to use your own graph layout implementation, but there are also existing layouts in powsybl-diagram, ready to use.

 ## Layouts for voltage levels